 Federal regulations require the City to submit an APR to HUD no later than 90 days after the end of the program year.
-This is the eleventh year the City of New York has used HUD's budgeting system called, the Integrated Disbursement and Information System (IDIS).
+This is the twelfth year the City of New York has used HUD's budgeting system called, the Integrated Disbursement and Information System (IDIS).
 As with the City's 1999 APR, the required elements of the 2009 APR come from the reports generated from IDIS.
-This document will be submitted to HUD on March 31, 2010.
+This document was submitted to HUD on March 31, 2010 as per federal requirements.

-The public comment period will be from March 12, 2010 to March 26, 2010.
+The public comment period was from March 12, 2010 to March 26, 2010.
 A letter announcing this comment period was sent to over 2,000 New York City residents, organizations, and public officials.
 In addition, the public comment period was announced in three local citywide newspapers, one English-language, one Spanish-language and one Chinese-language.
+However, no citizens' comments were received during the comment period.